qliu95114/demystify/network/tshark_samples.md

 ## Sample Five - Detect 1s delay TCP SYN - TCP SYN/ACK for port 6379 traffic, Data source is 1000+ trace files

-Today I get into a situation that need to review 1000+ pcap files to detect a problem whether TCP 3-way handshake is longer than 1 second
+I got into a situation today where I had to review over 1000 pcap files to detect a problem where the TCP 3-way handshake was taking longer than 1 second.

-To detect TCP 3-way handshake is longer than 1 second, I am using FILTER
+To detect if a TCP 3-way handshake is taking longer than 1 second, I am using a FILTER.

 `tcp.analysis.ack_rtt >1 and tcp.flags.syn == 1 and tcp.flags.ack ==1`

-To make the FILTER works for 1000+ files, let's use Batch file
+To make the filter work for 1,000+ files, let's use a batch file

 ``` bash
 cd c:\tracefile